 Office of Enterprise Technology Strategic Initiatives

-OET is developing its three year Strategic Plan to determine priorities and goals that support the County’s strategic plan and strengthen OET’s overall performance in delivering technology solutions that drive business transformation.
-However, there are many strategic projects already underway, as highlighted below, to update OET's Infrastructure and IT services to the desired future state to support the business goals within Maricopa County's Strategic Plan.
+OET has just published our new three year strategic plan, for fiscal year 2017 through 2019, which lays out our priorities and goals supporting the County's strategic plan and strengthening OET's overall performance in delivering technology solutions that drive business transformation.
+To view the Strategic Plan click here.
+There are many strategic projects already underway, as highlighted below, that will update and improve OET's Infrastructure and services to the desired future state that will support the business goals identified within Maricopa County's Strategic Plan.

 BYOD / Mobility